You’ll love this creamy cauliflower Alfredo if you are looking for an Alfredo sauce without heavy cream.

 Love Alfredo sauce but are looking for something lighter and healthier to feed your family?
-You’ll love this easy and tasty cauliflower Alfredo sauce!
+You’ll love this creamy and tasty cauliflower Alfredo sauce without heavy cream.

-You can make this recipe in less than 30 minutes with a few simple ingredients.
+You can make this easy pasta recipe in less than 30 minutes with a few simple ingredients.

 We recommend adding parmesan cheese, ricotta, garlic, mustard, nutmeg, salt, and black pepper.